grow-assistant/sales-assistant/docs/templates/public_low_daily_fee/fallback_1.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf has evolved beyond a golf-only service into a user-friendly on-course ordering solution—managing beverage cart requests, snack-bar orders, and to-go pickups.
-Our goal is to optimize operations and keep golfers moving at a steady pace.
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables golfers to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a streamlined golf experience platform, covering everything from on-course requests to snack bar orders and quick-service dining.

-We’re inviting 2–3 facilities to join us at no cost for 2025, ensuring we meet the specific needs of those with a lower daily fee structure.
-For instance, at Pinetree Country Club, this approach helped reduce average order times by 40%, leading to happier players and fewer slowdowns.
+We're inviting 2-3 courses to join us at no cost for 2025, to help us perfect our offering for busy public courses.
+At similar courses, this model has reduced average order times by 40%, improving player satisfaction and keeping pace of play moving.

-Interested in a quick chat about how this could work for [FacilityName]?
-We’d love to show you how Swoop can enhance your guests’ experience and streamline your operation.
+Swoop will help increase F&B revenue while making it easier for your players to get what they need.
+Let's chat about how this might work for [ClubName]?